Crispy Baked Vegetarian Empanadas

 Bake for 25-30 minutes, until golden brown.
 Remove and let sit for 10-15 minutes and serve with chimichurri sauce.

 - If your dough doesn't seal at the edges, dampen it with water and then seal.

 - These baked empanadas can be frozen in advance.
-Place the empanadas on a parchment paper lined baking sheet and place in the freezer until solid.
+Place the empanadas (before brushing them with the egg wash) on a parchment paper lined baking sheet and place in the freezer until solid.
 Transfer to a freezer bag and store for up to 3 months.
-To cook empanadas from frozen, bake at 375 degrees for about 30-40 minutes, until golden brown on the outside.
+To cook empanadas from frozen, brush with egg wash then bake at 375 degrees for about 30-40 minutes, until golden brown on the outside.